DataDog/datadog-agent/docs/agent/config.md

 ## Removed options

-This is the list of configuration options that were removed in the new Agent because either superseded by new options or related to features that work differently from Agent version 5.
+This is the list of configuration options that were removed in the new Agent beacause either superseded by new options or related to features that works differently from Agent version 5.

 | Name | Notes |